Racial Equity Training Resources

 Committing to long-term impact requires changing how we think, as well as how we build systems, rather than completing a set of prescribed actions.
 While we feature examples of deals and projects in racial equity and impact investing in our Racial Equity Library to demonstrate how these behavior changes may manifest, the deepest work occurs in disrupting thinking and behavior patterns that happen every day.

-Changing how we think and act takes years.
 No single training on its own will be successful in shifting training and culture.
-Consider a long-term plan for change, specifically oriented around systemic disruptions that institutionalize new habits.
+Create a long-term plan for change, specifically oriented around systemic disruptions that institutionalize new habits where inequities or biases tend to occur.
 Consider drawing consistently on consultants and/or hiring dedicated staff with specialized expertise.

 Racial Equity Trainings and Workshops